Schedule an Appointment with Our Attorneys Now

 When OPT expires, students typically apply for an H-1B visa.
 The H-1B visa is sponsored by an employer and allows individuals to continue working in their specialized field.
 With the H-1B visa, individuals can apply for a Green Card and secure permanent residency.
 If an H-1B application is not submitted during the OPT period, and the student is not in a STEM field, they may risk losing their legal status in the U.S.

-In conclusion, OPT not only offers international students the opportunity to gain practical experience in their field of study but also serves as a crucial first step towards obtaining permanent residency in the U.S. For STEM graduates, the additional extension provides a significant advantage for those looking to apply for a Green Card.
+In conclusion, Optional Practical Training not only offers international students the opportunity to gain practical experience in their field of study but also serves as a crucial first step towards obtaining permanent residency in the U.S. For STEM graduates, the additional extension provides a significant advantage for those looking to apply for a Green Card.

 Proper management of the OPT application process and collaboration with USCIS is essential.
 At CK Law Firm, we are here to support you at every stage, from OPT applications to the Green Card process.
 For more information and consultation services, feel free to reach out to us via cklawfirm.org, email us at info@cklawfirm.org, or contact us through LinkedIn.